cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 ## Installing Cloudify Manager

+The Cloudify Manager is installed from an RPM file.
+The [Cloudify Manager installation FAQ](https://wp.cloudify.co/knowledge-base/manager-installation-faq/) includes more information about troubleshooting and advanced scenarios.

 _To install Cloudify Manager:_

 1. Go to the download page on the [Cloudify website](http://cloudify.co/download/) and download the Cloudify Manager RPM file.